Solicitors Professional Indemnity Insurance

 - Cyber liability risks from new technologies, such as digital document storage, electronic filing of documents and mobile technology.

-- Unfamiliar areas of law—it may be necessary to start practising in new areas in today’s economy, but it produces risk.
+- Unfamiliar areas of law—it may be necessary to start practicing in new areas in today’s economy, but it produces risk.

-- Risks from pro bono work, including working with law centres, charities and other non-commercial advice services.
+- Risks from pro bono work, including working with law centers, charities, and other non-commercial advice services.